IPO system of dog testing has been increasingly popular lately. What is it and how can it be useful for your dog? Let’s get insight on it together.

 I am being interviewed by a friend of mine, Elena, who loves and appreciates Cane Corso dogs… She is concerned about the problem of the current status of the breed and very weak desire of the owners to promote the inherent skills of these dogs.

-Elena and I are willing and ready to aid Cane Corso owners in revealing the breed’s entire potential.
+aid Cane Corso owners in revealing the breed’s entire potential.
 Cane Corso dogs deserve that – this is in their blood.

 They show high skills during training, sometimes even higher than many other dog breeds.
 Thank you, Elena…